EMBL-EBI-GCA/gca_hipsci_website/_posts/2015-04-28-ips-cells-rare-disease-expression-interest.md

 lines, on which they will conduct extensive genetic analysis, and characterise how the cells respond to specific external stimuli.

-The resulting cell collection and data-­‐set will be the UK’s most comprehensive resource for investigating how genetic variation impacts on cell behaviour and how diseases linked to a specific genetic defect can result in a broad spectrum of clinical abnormalities.
+The resulting cell collection and data‐set will be the UK’s most comprehensive resource for investigating how genetic variation impacts on cell behaviour and how diseases linked to a specific genetic defect can result in a broad spectrum of clinical abnormalities.
 The project is led by King’s College